 Aswan is Egypt’s southern-most city.
 Visit of Philae Island, with the Temples of Isis and Hathor.
 Here you can visit as well the Kiosk of Trajanus & the Temple of Augustus, Roman emperors.
 Ancient Egypt and Graeco-Roman architecture.
 Visit of the Unfinished Obelisk.
 Possibility to see the High Dam, built between 1960 and 1971, to control the river Nile.
 This created Lake Nasser, the largest artificial lake in the world.
 Lunch in local restaurant included.
 Rate per person / min 2 persons.
 Tickets not included.

 See the sites on the East Bank of Luxor.
 Karnak Temple.
 Pharaoh after pharaoh added to the existing buildings of the temple complex.
 Highlights: he Great Hypostyle hall with 134 columns, the Colossus of Ramses II, Temple of Ramses III, Sacred Lake.
 With its grand colonnades, Luxor Temple is one of the most impressive ancient monuments in Egypt.
 Dominating the banks of the River Nile, in the heart of modern Luxor.
 Dedicated to the Theban triad of Amun, Mut & Khonsu, the temple was largely completed by pharaoh Amenhotep III and Ramses II.
 Later modified by other rulers such as Alexander the Great.
-Rate per person / min 2 persons.
+Visit of Luxor Museum.
+Rate per car / min 2 persons.
 Lunch in local restaurant included.
 Tickets not included.